Raytwo/ARCropolis/README.md

 **Warning:**
 * Character .numshexb files larger than the original currently cause a crash.
-This is being investigated.
-* Layout.arc files over the size limit cause crashes.
-This is being investigated.
+There is currently no way of fixing this and will remain as such for the time being.

 ### Installation